stechstudio/laravel-ssh-tunnel/README.md

+# Deprecated
+It has been about four years since we have used this package internally and we are no longer in a position to continue supporting it.
+If anyone in the community would like to take over support of the package, please let us know and we can coordinate a transition.

 # Laravel SSH Tunnel
 Access a service on a remote host, via an SSH Tunnel!
 For example, people have been asking how to connect to a MySQL server over SSH in PHP for years.